Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 calculates the optimal locations of all the remaining vertices to preserve the original geometric details.

 This modifier captures the geometric details with the use of differential coordinates.
-The differential coordinates captures the local geometric information how curvature and direction of a vertex based on its neighbors.
+The differential coordinates capture the local geometric information how curvature and direction of a vertex based on its neighbors.

 .. note::